Host and hostess clubs: Hosts

 Male hosts pour drinks and will often flirt with their clients.

 Hosts' ages usually range between 18 and the mid-20s.
 They will take a stage name that will often describe their character.
-Men who become hosts are often those who either cannot find a white-collar job, or are enticed by the prospect of high earnings through commission.
+Men who become hosts are often those who either cannot find a white-collar job or are enticed by the prospect of high earnings through commission.

 While hostess bars in Tokyo often have designated staff who work on getting clients to come into their clubs, some hosts are sent out onto the streets to find customers, who are referred to as catch (キャッチ, kyatchi), usually the younger, less-experienced hosts.
-A common look for a host is a dark suit, collared shirt, silver jewellery, a dark tan, and bleached hair.
+A common look for a host is a dark suit, a collared shirt, silver jewelry, a dark tan, and bleached hair.

-Pay is usually determined by commission on drink sales with hosts often drinking far past a healthy limit, usually while trying to hide their drunkenness.
+Pay is usually determined by commission on drink sales, with hosts often drinking far past a healthy limit, usually while trying to hide their drunkenness.
 Because the base hourly wage is usually extremely low, almost any man can become a host regardless of looks or charisma (depending on the bar).
-Hosts who cannot increase their sales usually drop out very soon, because of the minimal wage.
-The environment in a host bar is usually competitive, with tens of thousands of dollars sometimes offered to the host who can achieve the highest sales.
+Hosts who cannot increase their sales usually drop out very soon, because of the minimum wage.
+The environment at a host bar is usually competitive, with tens of thousands of dollars sometimes offered to the host who achieves the highest sales.

 Drinks

-Many of the clientele who visit host bars are hostesses who finish work at around 1:00 or 2:00 a.m., causing host bars to often begin business at around midnight and finish in the morning or midday, and hosts to work to the point of exhaustion.
-Business times have changed in recent years, by order of the police, due to the increased incidence of illegal prostitution by host club customers who could not pay the host club debts they had accumulated.
+Many of the clientele who visit host bars are hostesses who finish work at around 1:00 or 2:00 a.m., causing host bars to often begin business at around midnight and finish in the morning or midday, with hosts working to the point of exhaustion.
+Business times have changed in recent years, due to the order of the police, to address the increased incidence of illegal prostitution by host club customers who could not pay the host club debts they had accumulated.
 Most of these clubs open about 4:00 p.m. and have to be closed between midnight and 2:00 a.m.

 Buying bottles of champagne usually means a "champagne call" (シャンパンコール, shanpan kōru).
 All the hosts of the club will gather around the table for a song, talk, or a mic performance of some kind.
 The champagne will be drunk straight from the bottle by the customer, then the host, and then the other hosts.
-Often a wet towel will be held under the chin of the customer and hosts while they drink to prevent spills.
+Often, a wet towel is held under the chins of customers and hosts while they drink to prevent spills.
 The performance differs from club to club, and is believed to have originated at club Ryugujo in Kabukicho by the manager Yoritomo.

 A "champagne tower" (シャンパンタワー, shanpan tawā) can usually be done for special events.
-Champagne glasses are arranged into a pyramid, and champagne is poured onto the top glass until it trickles down the layers of glasses.
-This costs typically 500,000-1,000,000 yen (US$3,500-7,000) or more.
+Champagne glasses are arranged in a pyramid, and champagne is poured onto the top glass until it trickles down the layers.
+These costs typically range from 500,000 to 1,000,000 yen (US$3,500-7,000) or more.